cahocachi/DEFCON/compatible_fixes/README.txt

 distributed under the terms of the developer's licence agreement.
  To run it, you need an original copy of DEFCON first, bought from Introversion Software directly or a licensed distributor; it is taken as sufficient proof if you have a license key stored in the default location or can enter one when prompted.
 The original license agreement of DEFCON still applies to this software; it is attached below.

+A copy of the developer license is also included for reference as DEVELOPER_LICENSE_AGREEMENT.txt; note however that it does not apply to you as a user of this software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF